 - Gay men’s violence against women;

-- Discussions of sexual consent, and e.g. Julian Real’s discussion what it means in the context of a sexist culture;
+- Discussions of sexual consent (an XY collection), and e.g. Julian Real’s discussion what it means in the context of a sexist culture;

 - Gender and gun violence: how masculinity is tied to gun use;